pbek/QOwnNotes/README.md

 Then download [Qt Creator](http://www.qt.io/download-open-source), open the project file `src/QOwnNotes.pro` and clicking on *Build / Build Project QOwnNotes*.

-Or you can build it at the command line:
+Or you can build it directly in your terminal:

 ```shell
 cd QOwnNotes/src